seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Uncertain favour!

 **BELARIUS**
-My fault being nothing–as I have told you oft–
+My fault being nothing--as I have told you oft--
-But that two villains, whose false oaths prevail’d
+But that two villains, whose false oaths prevail'd
 Before my perfect honour, swore to Cymbeline
 I was confederate with the Romans: so
-Follow’d my banishment, and this twenty years
+Follow'd my banishment, and this twenty years
 This rock and these demesnes have been my world;
 Where I have lived at honest freedom, paid
 More pious debts to heaven than in all
 The fore-end of my time.
 But up to the mountains!
-This is not hunters’ language: he that strikes
+This is not hunters' language: he that strikes
-The venison first shall be the lord o’ the feast;
+The venison first shall be the lord o' the feast;
 To him the other two shall minister;
 And we will fear no poison, which attends
 In place of greater state.
-I’ll meet you in the valleys.
+I'll meet you in the valleys.

 *Exeunt GUIDERIUS and ARVIRAGUS*

 How hard it is to hide the sparks of nature!
 These boys know little they are sons to the king;
 Nor Cymbeline dreams that they are alive.
-They think they are mine; and though train’d
+They think they are mine; and though train'd
 up thus meanly
-I’ the cave wherein they bow, their thoughts do hit
+I' the cave wherein they bow, their thoughts do hit
 The roofs of palaces, and nature prompts them
 In simple and low things to prince it much
 Beyond the trick of others.
 This Polydore,
 The heir of Cymbeline and Britain, who
-The king his father call’d Guiderius,–Jove!
+The king his father call'd Guiderius,--Jove!
 When on my three-foot stool I sit and tell
 The warlike feats I have done, his spirits fly out
-Into my story: say ‘Thus, mine enemy fell,
+Into my story: say 'Thus, mine enemy fell,
-And thus I set my foot on ’s neck;’ even then
+And thus I set my foot on 's neck;' even then
 The princely blood flows in his cheek, he sweats,
 Strains his young nerves and puts himself in posture
 That acts my words.
 The younger brother, Cadwal,
 Once Arviragus, in as like a figure,
 Strikes life into my speech and shows much more
-His own conceiving.–Hark, the game is roused!
+His own conceiving.--Hark, the game is roused!
 O Cymbeline! heaven and my conscience knows
 Thou didst unjustly banish me: whereon,
 At three and two years old, I stole these babes;
 Thinking to bar thee of succession, as
-Thou reft’st me of my lands.
+Thou reft'st me of my lands.
 Euriphile,
 Thou wast their nurse; they took thee for
 their mother,
 And every day do honour to her grave:
-Myself, Belarius, that am Morgan call’d,
+Myself, Belarius, that am Morgan call'd,
 They take for natural father.
 The game is up.

 *Exit*